- Search The Registry

-Most African Americans in the South also faced limited educational and economic opportunities.
+Most Blacks in the South also faced limited educational and economic opportunities.
 Many responded to the call of Benjamin "Pap" Singleton, a former slave and Underground Railroad "conductor" whose publicity tours and promotional posters helped arouse what historians call the "Kansas Fever" of the late 1870s.
-Tens of thousands of African American left their homes headed for Singleton's Cherokee County colony or Nicodemus, in Graham County, Kansas.
+Tens of thousands of Blacks left their homes headed for Singleton's Cherokee County colony or Nicodemus, in Graham County, Kansas.
 Nicodemus was founded in 1877 by a corporation of seven members, six of whom were Black.

 Circulars promoting the town as the "Promised Land" were posted throughout the South, and founders hosted visits by potential settlers.
 By 1879 the town's population stood at about 700.
 After enduring a decade of harsh weather and bad crops, however, the town's residents were crushed by the 1887 announcement that the Union Pacific Railroad would bypass Nicodemus.
 In a fate shared by the majority of Black towns that failed to attract a rail line, Nicodemus soon dwindled and died.

 Founded in 1904, Boley, OK, escaped the trouble that had doomed Nicodemus.
 Railroad access and arable land helped Boley, one of at least 20 Black towns in Oklahoma, to thrive.
 By 1907, it had at least 1,000 residents, and twice that many farmers settled outside of town.
 In addition, Boley sang the praises of several businesses, churches, and an industrial school.
 Booker T. Washington, who played an important role in the success of another Black town, Mound Bayou, MS, saw Boley as an example of Black self-help.
 Its boom soon ended, however, as the Democratic Party gained control in Oklahoma, which achieved statehood in 1907.

 With the imposition of Jim Crow segregation and discrimination, Boley's population found itself effectively disfranchised and the town at the mercy of a ruthless state government.
 Although most towns were founded for the same reasons that white or biracial towns were to exploit natural resources, provide opportunities for settlers, and make money for speculators, Black towns shared certain unique characteristics.
 Black settlers sought not only to find economic and social freedom but to center on ideals of racial uplift.